What Are The Best Hearing Aids on The Market?

 As has been our custom over the last couple of years, we thought it was about time that we started detailing the best hearing aids available for 2018.
 This article, like the ones that have preceded it, will be a living document that is constantly updated.
 Already this year we have seen some exciting announcements about new hearing aid technology from Starkey.
 Elsewhere on the blog, I have discussed hearing aid innovations in 2018 that I think will change everything.
 Here though, I think my job is to keep you abreast of the very latest and best hearing aids available from the big hearing aid brands.

 This article will change as time goes by and more stuff is introduced this year.
 Initially, I will detail the latest platforms available from each manufacturer.
 Then, as announcements are made about new introductions they will be added to the top of the article.
-So, here we go.
+So, here we go, let's take a look at the top rated hearing aids for 2018.

 Resound LiNX Quattro